nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ## MoneyGoWhere [Commands](#glossary)

 <blockquote style="background-color:#EAF5FF; color:#364253; border-color:#3399FF; padding: 2% 3%">
-📖 Meet John!
+📖 Meet <strong>John</strong>!
 He will be a character that is constantly referenced throughout the next few sections to better explain how the <a href="#glossary"><i>commands</i></a> work.
 John is an aspiring hawker, and plans on running a new stall at The Deck in NUS.
 </blockquote>

 <blockquote style="background-color:#FEEFD0; color:#364253; border-color:#877039; padding: 2% 3%">